-Introducing the launch of a new silver necklace collection for men and women.
-Cut and cast into British stone the collection is informed by the anonymous art of letter carving.
+This silver necklace collection for men is cut and cast into British stone the collection is informed by the anonymous art of letter carving.

 Inspired by identity and protection the collection explores Alphabet jewellery & Medieval casting techniques.
 Working with the celebrated stone carver, Philip Surey, letters are cut into stone to celebrate the creative and technical history of letter carving, together with our local geological materials.
 Solid silver alphabet charms are made directly into the cut stones from Wales and the West of England, to create textured jewellery with a story of craftsmanship, nature, protection, and identity.